School COVID-19 cases spur Israeli parents to vaccinate kids

-TEL AVIV, June 22 (Reuters) - A weak link in Israel’s world-beating COVID-19 vaccination rollout until now, adolescents have found themselves on the frontline of the campaign with fears of the Delta variant prompting reluctant parents to get their children vaccinated.
+TEL AVIV (Reuters) - A weak link in Israel’s world-beating COVID-19 vaccination rollout until now, adolescents have found themselves on the frontline of the campaign with fears of the Delta variant prompting reluctant parents to get their children vaccinated.

 About three-quarters of Israelis in eligible age groups have received the Pfizer-BioNTech vaccine.
 But that includes just 2-4% of 12-15 year-olds since they were made eligible this month, according to health ministry data.